dijevic/dijevic/README.md

 Instead of calling me a programmer I preffer to call me **a problem solver**⚒️🧮📱 .

-🧑‍🚀📚I am interested on learning **PostgreSQL , Typescript , Next js and nest**
+🧑‍🚀📚I am interested in learning **PostgreSQL , Typescript , Next js and nest**

 Behind the courtains I spend my time reading , drinking good hot coffee and studying Biology At the _University of Buenos Aires_.